 Publishing your app

-Once you have added the environment variables in you dashboard, and you have added pd-aws-lambda as a dependency to your app, all that is left is to push your applications code.
-Checkout our CI/CD deployments and Manual deployments guides.
+Once you have added the environment variables in you dashboard, and you have added pd_aws_lambda as a dependency to your app, all that is left is to push your applications code.
+Checkout our deployments and CI/CD workflows guides.

 The order in which handlers are selected is the following:

-- Handler specified by handler_path in the event.
+- Handler specified by handler_path in the event data.

 pd_aws_lambda.handlers.wsgi.handlerif PD_WSGI_APPLICATION is specified and it is an event triggered by an Http request.